Aga Khan Fund for Economic Development: Aviation services

 The Aviation division of the foundation is dedicated to providing support to the existing aviation infrastructure, which serves to support various projects of economic development.
 By providing worker training, investment knowledge and general management guidance, the division seeks to strengthen existing airline companies and provide them with efficient equipment and resources.

 In areas such as Mali, the division supports previously existing airlines by increasing fleet size and reviving currently non-functional companies in order to provide much-needed air support for the development projects within the region.
 In Uganda, a new airline, Air Uganda, formed in 2007 and ended in 2014, filled a void that had been vacant since the national airline, Uganda Airlines, collapsed in May 2001.
-In addition, the multiple airline companies of AKFED are connected through a network known as “Group Celestair”, which serves to collectively increase the efficiency and scope of support for the various airlines throughout the region.
+In addition, the multiple airline companies of AKFED are connected through a network known as Group Celestair, which serves to collectively increase the efficiency and scope of support for the various airlines throughout the region.

-AKFED is currently considering possible airport management opportunities at a multitude of locations.